vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 {% img /images/Design_101/Visual_Design/Balance/dropbox-balance-02.png %}

-Asymetrcial balance can be considered more friendly and conveys a design that appears more playful and dynamic.
+Asymmetrical balance can be considered more friendly and conveys a design that appears more playful and dynamic.
 Not that I’m a Dropbox fan boy or something, but in terms of design they are making skillful use of every design principle in the book and achieve an overall quality that can be admired.

 {% img /images/Design_101/Visual_Design/Balance/dropbox-balance-03.png %}